extremanator/Industrial-Project/README.md

 * [ExpressJS](https://expressjs.com/) - Used for communication between the frontend & backend
 * [MongoDB](https://www.mongodb.com/) - The database used
 * [Angular](https://angular.io/docs/) - The language used for the frontend
+* [Docker](https://www.docker.com/) - Used for creating VMs in which we compile and run user supplied code

 ## Authors